NHL Referee Thanks Nurses, Caregivers During Cancer Treatment

 After being diagnosed with essential thrombocythemia, former NHL referee Kerry Fraser did his best to maintain a positive attitude – and he says his oncology nurses played a huge role in that.

-“The community and the support you get is critical,” he said in a recent interview
+“The community and the support you get is critical,” he said in a recent interview with Oncology Nursing News.

 In the interview, Fraser discussed the many ups and downs he faced in the last two years, and what kept him motivated throughout it all.

 Oncology Nursing News: How did you get used to your "new normal" after being diagnosed?